BiLLY-J03l/client-server-model-c/README.md

 # client-server-model
 client-server-model with C

--A demonstration of how socket programming work in linux/unix systems.
+- A demonstration of how socket programming work in linux/unix systems.

--I encountered a few segmentation faults so I had to compile the source code with the -g argument for gcc and had a look at the binary in gdb debugger.
+- I encountered a few segmentation faults so I had to compile the source code with the -g argument for gcc and had a look at the binary in gdb debugger.